AlpacaInTheNight/PromptsBrowser/README.md

 3. You can select additional styles to be used during autogeneration.

 	1. `Prompt only` - only prompt itself will be used for generating preview.
-	1. `With current prompt` - target prompt will be added to the current prompts in the positive prompts textbox..
+	1. `With current prompt` - target prompt will be added to the current prompts in the positive prompts textbox.
 	1. `With prompt autogen style` - If a prompt has a style assigned for autogeneration, it will use that prompt and the assigned style.
 If the prompt does not have an autogenerate-style, only the prompt itself will be used.
 	1. `With selected autogen style` - the currently selected style in the `Autogenerate style` field will be used as the style for autogeneration.